giis-uniovi/tdrules/tdrules-client-oa/README.md

 or there is a id resolver configured for `id`, the property `master_id` referencing `master.id` will be added to the request schema model.

-### Other features
+### Scope narrowing and filtering

+By default, all schema objects defined in `component.schemas` are transformed into entities in the TdSchema.
+Below options allow to reduce the scope of the transformations:

+- `setOnlyEntitiesInPaths()`: If set, only the schema objects that are in the request or response of POST or PUT operations are transformed (as well as their dependencies).
+- `setOnlyEntitiesInSelection(String[] selection)`: If set, only schema objects in the selection array are transformed (as well as their dependencies).
+- If all the above options are set, the schema objects that are transformed are those that fullfill both criteria.
+- `setExcludeVisitedNotInScope()`: By default, when the scope has been narrowed by the above options, any other schema object in the schema that is visited is transformed too.
+If this option is set, all other visited schema objects will not be transformed.

-**Filters**: To filter-out some schema objects and/or properties, a filter can be injected.
-For example
+To filter-out some schema objects and/or properties in the OpenAPI schema using a more elaborated criterion, a filter can be injected.
+For example:

 ```Java
 OaSchemaApi api = new OaSchemaApi(spec).setFilter(new OaSchemaFilter().add("internal*", "*").add("*", "_link*"));
 ```

-This will exclude all objects with a name that starts with `internal` and all attributes in every objet where the name starts with `_link`.
+will remove from the OpenAPI schema all objects with a name that starts with `internal` and all attributes in every objet where the name starts with `_link`.

+### Mermaid diagrams

-**Mermaid**: To have a graphical UML-like representation of a TdRules model, you can get its Mermaid representation as a string, that can be pasted in a Mermaid wiewer or editor (e.g. https://mermaid.live/).
+To have a graphical UML-like representation of a TdRules model, you can get its Mermaid representation as a string, that can be pasted in a Mermaid wiewer or editor (e.g. https://mermaid.live/).
 For example

 ```Java
 TdSchema schemaModel = new OaSchemaApi(spec).getSchema();